Android-PowerUser/Windroid_11/README.md

 Windroid 11 is in the early stages of development and in absence of more sponsors I'm forced to give up the time intensive enhancements for more paid jobs.

 ###### declaration
-Windroid 11 is in the early stages of development.
+Don't expect miracles, because Windroid 11 is in the early stages of development.
-Don't expect miracles.
 Not related with Microsoft or Valve Corporation!
 In this OS @ptitSeb's Box64/Box86 was used.
 Icons by @yeyushengfan258